nodejs/node/doc/api/fs.md

 The `type` argument is only available on Windows and ignored on other platforms.
 It can be set to `'dir'`, `'file'`, or `'junction'`.
-If the `type` argument is not set, Node will autodetect `target` type and use `'file'` or `'dir'`.
+If the `type` argument is not set, Node.js will autodetect `target` type and use `'file'` or `'dir'`.
 If the `target` does not exist, `'file'` will be used.
 Windows junction points require the destination path to be absolute.
 When using `'junction'`, the `target` argument will automatically be normalized to absolute path.

 Relative targets are relative to the link’s parent directory.